sandaya/docker-coldfusion9/BUILD_INSTRUCTIONS.md

 This is entirely based on the work found at https://github.com/naag/docker-coldfusion11

 The silent installation of ColdFusion is accomplished with a ./build/install/installer.profile file.
 The syntax for that file is described in this [Adobe blog post](: http://blogs.adobe.com/cfdoc/2009/10/performing_a_silent_installation_of_coldfusion_9.html).

+The CF installation script was written by Jan Ruusuvuori and seems to only exist in this [forum post](https://forums.adobe.com/message/4721871).
+I just updated that script to include the installation of the hotfixes.

+Finally, I map port 80 on the CF server to port 8880 and I have it in the usage instructions here to make it easier for me to copy paste.
+Use whatever port mapping works for you.